 Changing your drinking habits may feel challenging, especially if there are co-occuring mental health conditions that haven’t been addressed.
 Fortunately, there are active ways to create a healthy relationship with alcohol by moderating or abstaining.
 Long-lasting moderation or sobriety can be achieved through a variety of tools and resources tailored to your unique needs and goals.

 Modern Treatment for Binge Drinking

-Monument provides personalized, evidence-based treatment including alcohol therapy and medication to stop drinking or cut back.
-We connect you to physicians and therapists specialized in helping people change their drinking habits to come up with a sustainable plan that fits into your everyday life.
+Monument provides personalized, evidence-based online alcohol treatment including alcohol therapy and medication to stop drinking or cut back.
+We connect you to physicians and therapists specialized in helping people change their drinking habits to come up with a sustainable plan that aligns with your goals and preferences.
 Your Care Team will empower you to reshape your relationship with alcohol in a way that positively changes your drinking habits and allows you to maintain accountability and control.

 With a combination of specialized counseling, an anonymous peer community network, and physician-prescribed medication, we meet people where they are and get them to where they want to be.